vedant010107/FileDB/README.md

-# FileDB - DBMS PDS
+# FileDB - # DBMS PDS 4.0

-This project is a lightweight file-based database system written in C. It stores records in a data file and maintains a separate index file for fast key-based access.
+This project is a layered file-based database system written in C. It extends the earlier PDS versions with table-level abstractions, related-record handling, schema persistence, and flexible retrieval support.

 ## Features

-- Create a new database repository
-- Open an existing database with a fixed record size
-- Store records with a unique key
-- Search records by key
-- Update existing records
+- Table-level database operations built on top of the base record storage layer
+- Database wrappers for create, open, and close operations
+- Related-record support for querying linked data
+- Schema persistence in a binary `.sch` file
+- Unlimited tables
+- Unlimited relationships
+- Retrieval based on non-key fields
-- Delete and undelete records
+- Store, search, update, delete, and undelete records
-- Persist the index across program runs

 ## Project Files